Medical Marijuana and Probation

 Updated on January 30, 2019.
 Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

 In the United States, medical marijuana occupies a grey area both legally and morally.
 Some states consider it legal, but the federal government doesn’t.
 While some people consider medical marijuana a legitimate medication, others don’t.
 If you’re on probation and take medical marijuana, it’s understandable if you’re confused.

 You don’t necessarily have to give up your medication, but everyone has a different situation.
 Whether you can keep your medicine depends on a variety of factors like your state, your lawyer and your situation.

 The Tricky State of Medical Marijuana Laws in the United States

 It helps to understand the division between federal and state medical marijuana laws if you want to have an idea of your legal situation.
 Patients can take their medicine legally in some states and situations, while those in other states can’t.
 There’s a lot to consider when you look at medical marijuana laws.

 At the federal level, marijuana is still an illegal drug.
 In fact, the federal government considers it a Schedule I drug, or a drug with no medical use and high dependency potential, despite that we have evidence to the contrary — but that’s a subject for a different blog post.
 On a federal level, you can receive serious punishment for marijuana-related charges.

 On the state level, medical cannabis laws vary.
-Now, 29 states and the District of Columbia have medical marijuana programs that let patients use cannabis medicine.
-But patients from the other 21 states can’t take medicinal cannabis lawfully.
+Now, many states have medical marijuana programs that let patients use cannabis medicine.
+But patients from the other states can’t take medicinal cannabis lawfully.